Skip to main content

 If you’re looking to do something different with your cauliflower and making Indian breads has been on your bucket list for quite some time, then be sure to check it off today by making Gobi Paratha as part of your Live to Cook one-month challenge!
 You can get started for free today by signing up to my free email newsletter, plus all of my latest recipes will be delivered right to your inbox!

-For all the details and a demonstration of how to make these scrumptious cauliflower-stuffed parathas, then be sure to watch the video at the bottom of this post!
+For all the details and a demonstration of how to make these scrumptious cauliflower-stuffed parathas, then be sure to watch the video!
 It would mean a lot if you could please subscribe to my YouTube channel if you’re not already, and don’t forget to press the bell button to be notified when all of my video recipes are live!
 Let’s get cooking!

 Yes, Gobi Paratha is definitely a healthy choice to make!
 It is full of fibre coming from the cauliflower and the whole wheat atta flour.
 Fibre is an important part of a nutritious diet because it provides the gut with good bacteria and reduce inflammation.
 Additionally, enough fibre in your diet will prevent constipation and irritable bowel disease (IBD).
 Cauliflower is an excellent source of antioxidants to prevent against illness.
 It is also packed with vitamins including vitamin C, vitamin K, and vitamin B6, and rich in minerals including folate, magnesium, potassium, and phosphorous.
 For more information on the health benefits of cauliflower, be sure to check out this article.